Alta Via no. 1 Dolomites High Trail

 - Snacks, drinks

-Day 1: Meeting point in Niederdorf, South Tyrol; transfer to the unique Pragser Wildsee lake and ascent to the Seekofel hut (2,126 m).
-We start with a leisurely hike along the lakeshore with a magnificent panoramic view of the Braies Dolomites.
+Day 1: Meeting point in Niederdorf, South Tyrol; transfer to the unique Pragser Wildsee lake and ascent to the Seekofelhütte hut (2,126 m).
+We start with a leisurely hike along the shore of the lake with a magnificent panoramic view of the Braies Dolomites.
 Now we face the first ascent of the tour.
-Initially easy, later becoming a little steeper, we climb up to the Ofenscharte.
+Initially easy, later becoming somewhat steeper, we climb up to the Ofenscharte.
 From here it is not far to the hut.
 Ascent 950 m / descent 300 m / walking time 4 h, ⇔ 9.4 km

 Day 4: Over the Passo Falzarego, past the Cinque Torri to the beautifully situated Rif.
-Lago di Croda (2,042 m) with panoramic views of Cortina D'Ampezzo.
+Croda da Lago (2,042 m) with panoramic views of Cortina D'Ampezzo.
 Another highlight awaits you.
 We descend along the historic paths of the former Dolomite front through the Galleria de Lagazoui towards the Falzarego Pass.
 It's really impressive how cruel life was on the Dolomite front during the war.
 After a rest, we continue towards the Cinque Torri hut.
-We reach the accommodation on Lago Federa via beautiful meadows.
-Overnight stay at the Rifugio Lago di Croda.
-Ascent 700 m / descent 1,350 m / walking time 5.5 h, ⇔14 km
+We reach the accommodation on Lake Federa via beautiful meadows.
+Overnight stay in the Rifugio Croda da Lago.
+Ascent 700 m / descent 1,350 m / walking time 5.5 h, ⇔ 14 km

 Day 5: Via Col Dura (2,293 m), Passo Palafavera (1,634 m) and Col Traversa (1,887 m) to Rif.
 Coldai (2,132 m).
 First we climb up to the Fuorcla Ambrizola, then descend slightly past the Rif.
 Citta di Fiume directly below the mighty precipices of Monte Pelmo 3,168 m.
 We stop for lunch at Passo Staulanza.
-From there we still have a few meters of altitude to climb to our stage destination, the Rifugio Coldai.
+From there, we still have a few meters to climb to our stage destination, the Rifugio Coldai to overcome.
 Ascent 950 m / descent 850 m / walking time 6 h, ⇔ 16.6 km

 Day 6: Over the Col Coldai (2,191 m) and the Col Mandro (2,023 m) down to the Lago di Alleghe (966 m).
 The last day of the Alta Via has another highlight in store.
 You hike to the Rifugio Tissi in the face of the mighty northern precipices of the Civetta 3,220 m, where alpine history was written.
 A quick coffee stop and then it's on to the Vazzoler hut.
 With the Torre Venezia in view, we stop here for lunch before descending further to the Rifugio Trieste.
 From there, cab transfer back to our starting point in Villabassa.
-Ascent 140 m / descent 1,250 m / walking time 2.5 h, ⇔ 5.4 km
+Arrival probably late afternoon.
+Ascent 500 m / descent 1,500 m / walking time 6.0 h, ⇔ 14.5 km

 Note on program changes: